quicwg/multipath/draft-ietf-quic-multipath.md

 connection, the receiving peer SHOULD send a CONNECTION_CLOSE frame and enter the closing state.
 Alternatively, a client MAY instead try to open a new path, if available, and only initiate connection closure if path validation fails or a CONNECTION_CLOSE frame is received from the server.
-Similarly the server MAY wait for a short, limited time such as one PTO if a path probing packet is received on a new path before sending the CONNECTION_CLOSE frame.
+Similarly, the server MAY wait for a short, limited time such as one PTO if a path probing packet is received on a new path before sending the CONNECTION_CLOSE frame.